Pragmatic Arguments and Belief in God

 - Stark, R., and Fink, R., 2000.
 Acts of Faith: Explaining the Human Side of Religion, Berkeley, CA: University of California Press.

 - Stove, David, 2003.
 On Enlightenment, R. Kimball (ed.), New Brunswick, NJ: Transaction Publishers.

 - Wainwright, William, 1995.
 Reason and the Heart, Ithaca, NY: Cornell University Press.

-- Wood, Alan, 2002.
+- Wood, Allen, 2002.
 “W.K.
-Clifford and the Ethics of Belief,” in Unsettling Obligations: Essays on Reason, Reality and the Ethics of Belief, Stanford, CA: CSLI Publications.
+Clifford and the Ethics of Belief,” in A. Wood, Unsettling Obligations: Essays on Reason, Reality and the Ethics of Belief, Stanford, CA: CSLI Publications.